akhemka17/quantativemacro_hws/README.md

 # quantativemacro_hws

-I have uploaded the VFI and howards algorithm .
-I still have some issues with part d and the modification in part e.
-Hopefully i can have that running soon.
+I have updated the project file.
+I have done the finite horizon model but they are some issues with the survival risk part which i will try to fix soon.